digital-blueprint/template-app/README.md

 ## The construct

 ### /assets/*
-# TODO add renaming suggestions as mentioned in the task description

 The main html construct is based in the asset folder: `dbp-frontend-template-app.html.ejs` You can change here favicons, the color variables, fonts and the outer html construct.